zanamama/react-portfolio/README.md

 * A link to the corresponding GitHub repository

-### Design
+### Design - Suggestions

-As with the previous portfolio homework, remember that "good" design is subjective; however, your site should look polished.
-Here are a few guidelines on what that means:
+As with the previous portfolio homework, remember that "good" design is subjective; however, my site should look polished.
+Here are a few guidelines on what that means to me:

 * Use mobile-first design.